a-zagorulko/FinMath_Project_01/README.md

 3. Read the .txt file literally and analyse the company information using non-cashflow and cashflow based methods.
 Select criteria to form a group of stocks to further analyse.

 Files:
-Company Data: Contains .txt files of dictionaries that contain company information scraped using yahoofinance in the function file SaveStockData. scrape_tickers.py is the function used to scrape ticker information from files to dataframes. scrape_yahoofin.py is the function used to scrape yahoofinance, whereby multithreading is used to multiply in/out limited yahoo api.
+------.txt files of dictionaries that contain company information scraped using yahoofinance in the function file SaveStockData. scrape_tickers.py is the function used to scrape ticker information from files to dataframes. scrape_yahoofin.py is the function used to scrape yahoofinance, whereby multithreading is used to multiply in/out limited yahoo api.